-In addition to the leptonic decay we find that one can also have semileptonic decay mode such as $\tau^-\to M_1^- N$~($M_1^-=\pi^-, K^-$) due to the operators $\mathcal{O}_{duNe},\mathcal{O}_{QuNL}$ and $\mathcal{O}_{LNQd}$.
+In addition to the leptonic decay, we find that one can also have semileptonic decay mode such as $\tau^-\to M_1^- N$~($M_1^-=\pi^-, K^-$) due to the operators $\mathcal{O}_{duNe},\mathcal{O}_{QuNL}$ and $\mathcal{O}_{LNQd}$.
 The expression for the corresponding decay width is given as

 We consider the decay modes $\tau^-\to \pi^-\nu_\tau$ and $\tau^-\to K^-\nu_\tau$ with their measured values as $(2.453\pm 0.012)\times 10^{-13}$ and $(1.578\pm 0.023)\times 10^{-14}$~\cite{ParticleDataGroup:2024cfk}, respectively.
-For both the tau leptonic and semileptonic decays, we bound the relevant operators, as in the pion case, by requiring that the corresponding theoretical decay width not exceed twice the experimental error, which are shown in Tab.~\ref{tab:tau-leptonic-decay} and Tab.~\ref{tab:tau-semileptonic-decay}, respectively.
+For both the tau leptonic and semileptonic decays, we bound the relevant operators, as in the pion case, by requiring that the corresponding theoretical decay width not exceed twice the experimental error, which are shown in Table~\ref{tab:tau-leptonic-decay} and Table~\ref{tab:tau-semileptonic-decay}, respectively.